Are you looking to make a website? Starting a website can be a terrifying thought specially when you’re not techy. Don’t worry, you’re not alone.

 How much does a WordPress website cost?

 The answer to this question really depends on what kind of website you are trying to build.
-We have written a 2000 word guide explaining how much does it really cost to build a website.
+We have written a comprehensive 2,000 word guide explaining how much does it really cost to build a website.

-A typical business website can cost as low as $100 per year and can go as high as $30,000 per year.
+A typical personal website can cost as low as $100.
+The cost of a business website can range from anywhere between $100 per year to as high as $30,000 per year.

 We recommend all our users to start small and then add more features to your website as your business grows.
 This way you will save money and minimize potential losses while avoiding overspending.